 What else do I need to know about the program?

-Graduates are qualified to take the Adult Echocardiography, and Physics Boards through the Association of Registered Diagnostic Medical Sonographers (ARDMS) and Registered Cardiac Sonographer (RCS) examination through Cardiovascular Credentialing International (CCI).
+Graduates are qualified to take the Adult Echocardiography and Sonography Principles and Instrumentation (SPI) examination through the Association of Registered Diagnostic Medical Sonographers (ARDMS) and Registered Cardiac Sonographer (RCS) examination through Cardiovascular Credentialing International (CCI).

 Wisconsin Caregiver Law

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background check through www.viewpointscreening.com/nwtc AND complete a Background Information Disclosure (BID) form disclosing any acts, crimes, or convictions prior to program entry.
 The information provided in the BID form must be truthful and match any findings on the criminal record check.
 Information regarding this process is provided to students immediately upon acceptance into the program.
 Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
 Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.